ddella/etcd-ha-cluster-on-ubuntu-24-04/README.md

 The high level steps to create an High Availability `etcd` Cluster.

 > [!NOTE]
-> If you already have your VMs on your network, you can skip to step 3.
+> If you already have your VMs on your network, you can jump to step 3, Bootstrap the `etcd` cluster.

 1. [Create a Linux Bridge to host the `etcd` servers (Optional)](10_Create_etcd_Network.md)
 2. [Create the VMs (Optional if already have your VMs ready)](20_Create_etcd_VMs.md)